 Canola Trail, NSW

-Start the trail in the beautiful town of Junee which is located 440 km south-west of Sydney.
+Start the trail in the beautiful town of Junee, which is located 440 km south-west of Sydney.
 Highlights include the Roundhouse Museum and Broadway Museum where you can learn more about the history of the town, the historic homestead Monte Cristo which is popular for its ghost tours and of course, the Junee Licorice and Chocolate Factory where you can indulge in delicious chocolate or take a guided tour and go behind the scenes.
 You can even get hands-on and make some chocolate to take home with you.
-Then step back in time to Temora, home to the popular Temora Aviation Museum and the Bundawarrah Centre which houses attractions like the Temora Rural Museum and Ambulance Museum with many activities and exhibitions to enjoy.
+Then step back in time at Temora, home to the popular Temora Aviation Museum and the Bundawarrah Centre, which houses attractions like the Temora Rural Museum and Ambulance Museum with many activities and exhibitions to enjoy.

 Read more about NSW’s Canola Trail here and plan a visit while you still can.

 P.S.
-As pretty as the canola fields are to look at, it is advised to not walk through the fields unless you have permission from the farmers to do so.
-The fields are just as Insta-worthy from afar so enjoy while keeping a respectful distance.
+As pretty as the canola fields are to look at, it is advised not to walk through the fields unless you have permission from the farmers to do so.
+The fields are just as Insta-worthy from afar, so enjoy while keeping a respectful distance.